ecshreve/jeppy/README.md

 * serve:                Serve UI and server
 * serve:backend:        Serve backend Python app
 * serve:frontend:       Serve React UI
+* migrate:              Create and apply db migration
 ```

+## Backend

+The `backend/` directory contains a Flask app to manage client communication with the database.

+### Database Migrations

+This project uses [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/#) to manage
+database migrations.
+After making a schema change in the application run `task migrate` to
+apply the schema change to the database.

 ### Example game JSON